A Computational Approach to Identification of Treatment Effects for Policy Evaluation: Simulation

-The true values of the conditional LATE-AT and the LATE-NT are 0.29 and 0.14 when $X=0$ and 0.22 and 0.09 when $X=1$.
-First, as before, we consider the worst-case bounds where the existence of $W$ is ignored versus where $W$ is taken into account.
-Without $W$, we get the bounds $[-0.52,0.42]$ and $[-0.27,0.73]$ on the LATE-AT and the LATE-NT conditional on $X=0$, and $[-0.57,0.42]$ and $[-0.39,0.61]$ conditional on $X=1$; with $W$, we get the bounds $[-0.06,0.4]$ and $[-0.19,0.66]$ on the LATE-AT and the LATE-NT conditional on $X=0$, and $[-0.45,0.41]$ and $[-0.22,0.57]$ conditional on $X=1$.
-Incorporating information from $W$ helps to improve both the upper bound and the lower bound.
-We then apply Assumption U$^{0}$, M and C. The bounds on the LATE-AT and the LATE-NT turn to $[0.29,0.4]$ and $[0.13,0.21]$ conditional on $X=0$, and $[0.1,0.3]$ and $[0.05,0.13]$ conditional on $X=1$.
+For the LATE-AT and LATE-NT, as before, we first consider the worst-case bounds where the existence of $W$ is ignored versus where $W$ is taken into account.
+Without $W$, we get the bounds $[-0.60,0.40]$ and $[-0.28,0.73]$ on the LATE-AT and the LATE-NT conditional on $X=0$, and $[-0.58,0.43]$ and $[-0.41,0.60]$ conditional on $X=1$; with $W$, we get the bounds $[-0.38,0.39]$ and $[-0.26,0.67]$ on the LATE-AT and the LATE-NT conditional on $X=0$, and $[-0.51,0.42]$ and $[-0.34,0.56]$ conditional on $X=1$.\emph{ }Incorporating information from $W$ helps improve both the upper and lower bounds.
+Imposing Assumption U$^{0}$ without $W$ helps to identify the sign by raising up the lower bound to $0$, for the LATEs; when considering the case with $W$, the pattern remains the same, but with a lower upper bound and a slightly improved lower bound above $0$.
+We then apply M and C with $W$ taking into account.
+The bounds on the LATE-AT and the LATE-NT turn to $[0.27,0.36]$ and $[0.11,0.19]$ conditional on $X=0$, and $[0.10,0.29]$ and $[0.04,0.11]$ conditional on $X=1$.

-From Figure \ref{fig: LATEs-2}, under the Assumption U$^{*}$, the bounds shrink to $[0,0.4]$ and $[0,0.53]$ conditional on $X=0$, and $[0,0.4]$ and $[0,0.56]$ conditional on $X=1$, comparing with the bounds under Assumption U$^{0}$.
+From Figure \ref{fig: LATEs-2}, under the Assumption U$^{*}$, the bounds shrink to $[0,0.37]$ and $[0,0.53]$ conditional on $X=0$, and $[0,0.40]$ and $[0,0.55]$ conditional on $X=1$, comparing with the bounds under Assumption U$^{0}$.
 The improvement is from complete order of 16 mapping types we have in this environment and is most significant for the never-taker LATE upper bound.